S-Kulibaba/onpuLabs/README.md

 # onpuLabs
  Lab works, onpu.
 Compilated in CodeBlocks.
+All labs done for task №28